NGonline/Notes/Java.md

 ## Basic Threading
 - Your code does not need to know whether it is running on a single CPU or many.
 Thus, using threads is a way to create trasparently scalable programs.
+- Exceptions won't propagate across threads back to `main()`, you must locally handle any exceptions that arise within a task.

 ### Defining Tasks
 - Often, `run()` is cast in the form of an infinite loop, which means that, barring some factor that causes it to terminate, it will continue forever.